THE ORIGIN OF OUR CORE MATERIAL

 Production waste, such as remnants of logs, leftover wood and sawdust are re-used for other purposes.

 The sawdust from the logs is either used as fuel in the drying ovens or compacted as a basis for pallets.
-All the leftovers from cutting planks to size are recycled and used as base material or as finger joints for panels.
+All the leftovers from cutting planks to size are recycled and used as a base material or as finger joints for panels.

 FSC® FOR TEAK FURNITURE